What are Amazon Product Display Ads? How do They Work?

 With the interest targeting option, you can target your ad to potential customers based upon their shopping habits, introducing yourself to a fairly large audience.
 By selecting specific categories in which to appear, you put your product in front of interested people who may not have found it otherwise.

 This type of targeting works best for items that have a specific or niche market on Amazon.
 At the very least, it is a way to get your brand name and logo in the minds of Amazon users.
 In this instance, your ad will appear on product listings in the categories you have chosen.
 Because they have already expressed an interest in your market category, there is an increased chance that they will purchase your product.
 Even if they do not make an immediate purchase, by seeing, and clicking on your Product Display ad, they now know you exist and are more likely to search for you or purchase from your ads in the future.

 The more you can do to get your name out there and create brand awareness in your category, the better.

 Instead of targeting categories and interests, this option allows you to create an ad that appears on specific product pages.
-This is perhaps the most powerful way to use Product Display ads and can help you in two different ways:
+This is perhaps the most powerful way to use Amazon Product Display ads and can help you in 2 different ways: